 PPK systems, such as the ones used in your mobile phone’s GPS system, do not require a real-time data link with a fixed reference station.
 This means that in the event of sudden bad weather, or loss of signal due to proximity from the base station, the drone will still be able to capture and store data.

-PPK systems do this by storing “backup” data, meaning the drones using these systems can be slightly bulkier, but it’s worth the weight for the accurate data collected, and the defensive measures that are subsequently put in place to protect the UK coastline.
+PPK systems do this by storing “backup” data, meaning the drones using these systems can be slightly bulkier, but it’s worth the weight for the accurate data collection, and the defensive measures that are subsequently put in place to protect the UK coastline.

 The future of UAV surveying